bergoid/gt/README.rst

      ~/.ssh/HOST_USER.pub into it.

-  3. Add a token to the account of USER at HOST, copy its value and paste it at the end of the last line ('token=') in ~/.gtpresets/HOST_USER.
+  3. Add a token to the account of USER at HOST, copy its value and paste it at the end of the last line ('token=') in ~/.gtpresets/PRESET.

+  4. Look up the 'noreply' email address in the account settings of USER at HOST, copy its value and paste it after 'useremail=' in ~/.gtpresets/PRESET.

-  4. You can rename the file HOST_USER in ~/.gtpresets to something shorter.
+  5. You can always rename the file PRESET in ~/.gtpresets.

   All files and directories mentioned here that do not yet exist, will be created by the script.

   The script will abort if at least one of the following files already exists:
-      ~/.gtpresets/HOST_USER
+      ~/.gtpresets/PRESET
       ~.ssh/HOST_USER.pub
       ~.ssh/HOST_USER